tortugastudios/emjinx-examples/rest/html-form/README.md

-# Emjinx Example - Basic
+# Emjinx Example - HTML Form

 This example uses only an HTML form with a POST action to the Emjinx REST API.
 While this is not the recommended implementation, it can be used as a quick template to get started.